lnemsick-simp/pupmod-simp-autofs/REFERENCE.md

 Type of map used for this mount point

-* When unspecified, autofs assumes this is 'file'
+* When unspecified, autofs auto-detects the type.
 * See auto.master(5) -> FORMAT -> map-type

 Default value: `undef`